ZacharySantamaria/team8/README.md

 ### getLoc()

-This method returns what is in the specific location(Empty, Ghost, Pac-Man, Cookie, Wall)
+This method returns what is in the specific location(Empty, Ghost, Pac-Man, Cookie, Wall).
+To test the method, we picked a random location on the map where a cookie was.
+Then we compared the type of the return value of the getLoc() method to ensure it was a cookie.

 ### attack()